-Victoria's global reputation as suppliers of premium quality, clean and healthy food – together with advantages in supply chain management – provides substantial export opportunities for Victorian agribusiness to meet Korea's increasing demand for high-quality beef, dairy, horticulture and healthy functional foods.
+Victoria's global reputation as suppliers of premium quality, clean and healthy food – together with advantages in supply chain management – provides substantial export opportunities for Victorian agribusiness to meet Korea's increasing demand for high-quality beef and lamb, dairy, horticulture and healthy functional foods.

 - Korea is Victoria's eighth largest merchandise trading partner.1